sosedoff/weatherapp/NOTES.md

 # Application Overview

-This is a demo weather application to query and display Weather information from third party service based on the input city, zipcode or an address.
+This is a demo weather application to query and display Weather information from third party service(s) based on the input city, zip code or an address.

 We're using [Open Weather API](https://openweathermap.org/api) for current and forecast weather.
 [Geocoder](http://www.rubygeocoder.com/) gem is used to translate location